Sure, you can pare down on presents, but you can’t skip out on buying a Christmas tree. It’s the pièce de résistance of the holiday.

 7. Size down

 You’ll do best picking the smallest tree for your home.

 Cut-your-own farms like Wyckoff’s Christmas Tree Farm in Belvidere, New Jersey, charge per foot.
 Even pre-cut trees are priced based on size.
 So, if you can settle on a 6- or 7-footer or smaller, you stand to save significantly.

 Grocery stores and once-vacant parking lots start to fill with Christmas trees in early November.
 But some sellers have been known to slash prices as the holiday draws near.

 9. Shop after the holidays

 If you’re considering an artificial tree, timing is everything.
-January is a great time to stock up on Christmas decorations, including trees — with clearance deals ranging from 50 to 85 percent off.
+January is a great time to stock up on Christmas decorations, including artificial trees — with clearance discounts as high as 85% off.